DibyenduBarmanOfficial/DC-Motor-Speed-Control/README.md

 --------------------------------------------------------------------------------------------

 Abstract:
-This project aims to control the speed and direction of a DC motor using Pulse Width Modulation (PWM) technique.
-The project utilizes the Nucleo F401RE microcontroller, L2930 motor driver, user button for direction change, external button for speed control, onboard flash LED, one external LED, and a 220KOhm resistor.
+This project aims to control the speed and direction of a DC motor using the Pulse Width Modulation (PWM) technique.
+The project utilizes the Nucleo F401RE microcontroller, L2930 motor driver, user button for direction change, an external button for speed control, onboard flash LED, one external LED, and a 220KOhm resistor.
 By implementing PWM, the motor's speed can be varied, and its direction can be changed using the user button.

 1. Introduction:
 The control of DC motors is a fundamental aspect of various electronic applications.
 This project focuses on implementing a PWM-based control system to regulate the speed and direction of a DC motor.
 The Nucleo F401RE microcontroller board is utilized to generate PWM signals and control the L2930 motor driver, which drives the DC motor.
 The user button is used to change the motor's direction, and an external button is used to adjust the motor's speed.